Regional Market

 Agriculture & Food Processing

-California produces over one-third of U.S. vegetables and two-thirds of fruits.
+California produces over one-third of U.S. vegetables and a majority of its fruits and nuts.
 Central Valley food processing operations need packaging equipment, cold chain technology, water treatment systems, and automation.

 Market Entry Considerations

 Relationships drive procurement.
 Tech companies and large healthcare systems use formal vendor qualification processes, but initial introductions still happen through industry networks, trade associations, and trusted referrals.
-Cold outreach rarely penetrates West Coast enterprise buyers.
+Pure cold outreach has a low success rate with West Coast enterprise buyers.

 Sustainability credentials matter.
 California leads the nation in environmental regulations.
 Products entering the California market should be prepared for Proposition 65 labeling, CARB compliance (for anything affecting air quality), and buyer expectations around ESG and sustainability documentation.